domscontent/domscontent.github.io/index.md

 author_profile: true
 ---

-I'm a b2b marketer, currently mastering AI, automation and life.
+I'm a b2b marketer, busy critiquing AI content, whilst also trying to master automation and life.

 This is my digital diary, or *personal development blog•, keeping things human.